 After decades of genealogical research and a life-long love affair with words (she actually enjoyed writing essays at school) she has combined her skills to write poignant novels that weave family and history together, based on real people, with real experiences, in a way that makes the past come alive.

 Vicky is particularly fascinated by the 19th Century pioneers who undertook hazardous journeys to find a better life.
 Especially the women, who needed strength of mind and body to survive, let alone flourish, in a new country still coming to terms with its existence.
-Being a genealogist in love with history, these men and women and their ancestors drive her stories.
+Being a genealogist in love with history, these men and women and their descendants drive her stories.

 She confesses to a vibrant and varied career that enriched her life and now provides a lot of inspiration.
 From being a stay-at-home mum, executive assistant, retailer, seamstress, embroiderer and tutor, local body politician, amateur thespian, professional conference organiser, university graduate to full-time author, she wonders what the next twenty years will bring.